Modeling the COVID-19 pandemic in King County Washington

 This page illustrates modeling projections for SARS-CoV-2 infections in King County Washington during 2021.
 Model projections are based on documented assumptions about circulating variant prevalence and infectivity, potency of vaccines, vaccination rates, and approximations of exposure contact rate based on state social distancing policies in reaction to local incidence and mask use.

-The model (black line below) was calibrated to diagnosed cases, hospital admissions, and deaths from King County in the period between January 2020 through December 2020 (bars), stratified by age.
-Model projections extend beyond this date, with a vaccination program initiating on January 15, 2021 (colored lines below).
+The model (black line below) was calibrated to diagnosed cases, hospital admissions, and deaths from King County in the period between January 2020 through March 2021 (points), stratified by age.
+Model projections extend beyond this date, with a vaccination program with protection starting on January 15, 2021 (colored lines below).

 The darkest model lines represent our best estimate of future events but should not be interpreted as a precise forecast.
 Other lines convey different possible outcomes given different assumptions about degree of social distancing and vaccination rate.
 Projections are based on best available data but may change.
 New variants with increased infectivity and/or mortality may emerge.
 Vaccine efficacy may shift and prior immunity may wane.
 In particular, human behavior is difficult to predict and may alter future epidemic waves.